Happy Halloween! As promised, here is the second 1980s horror movie posting.

 Exploring the Bronx

 Like the earlier scenes, finding the exact filming spots in the Bronx took a little legwork.
 In the initial shot of Dewey and Neff arriving, I could see a street sign in the background (in Bronx’s white-on-blue motif), but I couldn’t make out what it said.
-Instead, since I figured this scene was shot near the church location, what I did was just look at any nearby streets that were on a slight hill and had a T-interection at one end.
-Eventually I stumbled upon E 170th Street which matched the street that the camera is looking down in this scene.
+Instead, since I figured this scene was shot near the church location, I just looked at any nearby streets that were on a slight hill and had a T-interection at one end.
+Eventually I stumbled upon E 170th Street which is what the camera was looking down in this scene.

 The big thing that excited me about this initial shot on Louis Nine Boulevard is that it was one of only a few shots from this film that featured any extant (albeit distant) buildings in the Bronx.
-Pretty much every other scene that was filmed in the Bronx was filled with tenement buildings that have since been torn down, and most commonly replaced with single-family homes.
+Almost every other tenement building that appeared in this film has since been torn down — most of which were replaced with single-family homes.

-The next shot of the church was fairly easy to pinpoint, since the street signs in the foreground were much more legible, and I already knew where the church was situated.
+The last shot of the church was fairly easy to pinpoint, since the street signs in the foreground were much more legible, and I already knew where the church was situated.
 It was just a matter of getting the proper orientation.

 Late Night Drinks